People are usually infected when they accidentally consume soil, water, or food that has been contaminated by Echinococcus eggs passed in dog stool.

 Doctors can often surgically remove the Echinococcus granulosus cyst or drain the cyst with a needle.
 To drain the cyst, they use ultrasonography to guide placement of the needle.
 They then remove cyst fluid, inject a salt solution into the cyst to kill the parasites, and drain the solution out.
 Masses due to Echinococcus multilocularis are removed surgically.

-Albendazole is an oral prescription drug used to treat a variety of parasitic worm infections.
+Albendazole is an oral prescription medication used to treat a variety of parasitic worm infections.
 Albendazole is given before and during procedures, such as surgery or drainage of a cyst with a needle, to prevent the infection from spreading if the cyst's contents spill during the procedure.
 Albendazole is usually continued for 1 to 6 months after the procedure.
 It reduces the likelihood that a cyst will come back or spread.
 Albendazole alone can kill some cysts.
 It is also used to suppress the growth of cysts that cannot be removed surgically or drained.

 Occasionally, when the infection is severe, liver transplantation Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
 (See... read more is done.